hongseok-yang/probprog17/README.md

 Unfortunately we do not know of a good textbook that matches the topics of this course exactly.Studying the lecture slides and the homework exercises of this course is likely to be the most time-efficient way to catch up with this course.
 Additionally, we suggest the following materials:

-* Webpage of Anglican.
-[LINK](http://www.robots.ox.ac.uk/~fwood/anglican/).
-In particular, we recommend to try examples.
+1. Anglican web site. ([link](http://www.robots.ox.ac.uk/~fwood/anglican/)).
+In particular, students will learn a lot by trying examples in the site.

-* Goodman and Stuhlmuller's book "The Design and Implementation of Probabilistic Programming Languages".
+2. Goodman and Stuhlmuller's book "The Design and Implementation of Probabilistic Programming Languages".
 [PDF](http://dippl.org/).
 This web-based book describes the implementation of WebPPL, a probabilistic programming language on top of JavaScript.
 Many techniques in the book are general and apply to other probabilistic programming languages.
-*

 ## Group Activities